Faster and smarter in the app... Download now

 Borovets

 In Bulgaria's Rila Mountains, Borovets is the top place for experienced skiiers on a budget.
-The Bulgarian lev is roughly where it was in 2021, prices are generally lower than inside the eurozone and much lower than the traditional resorts in France, Italy or Switzerland.
+Prices are generally lower than inside the eurozone and much lower than the traditional resorts in France, Italy or Switzerland.
 The resort sits above stunning forests, is replete with red runs and is famous for its lively apres-ski.

 |